 The scientists also looked at where these microplastics come from.
 Some are designed to be microscopic.
 These include the beads used in exfoliating facial washes, as well as those used in air-blasters to remove rust and paint from the hulls of boats.
 Other microplastics may be fragments of bigger objects, from plastic bags to fishing gear.

-Half the world’s population lives within just 50 miles from the coast, so it’s easy to see how plastic waste gets into the marine environment.
+Half the world’s population lives within just 50 miles of the coast, so it’s easy to see how plastic waste gets into the marine environment.
 It finds its way into storm drains and sewage systems, where it slips through the filters in wastewater treatment works into rivers and out to sea.
-Around 80 per cent of plastic debris in the sea comes from inland.
+Around 80 percent of plastic debris in the sea comes from inland.

 “If they’re trophically transferred they could end up in the human food supply,” says Cole.
 “But, without doing a lot more work we won’t know what the full effects of these compounds are.”